aoloe/scribus-plugin-tableofcontents/README.md

 This plugin is still in its very early stages.
 Please read the rest of this README for understanding how it works and how it will evolve.

+Create the table of content by selecting the text frame where you want it to appear and run "Insert > Table of Contents".

 This plugin is heavily inspired by the `scribus/tocgenerator.cpp` created by Cezary and available in [Scribus-ece](https://github.com/AlterScribus/ece15).